fluidecho/kurunt/README.md

           ***********
 </pre>

-Above shows how the message (your data) is processed, this is the 'out-of-the-box' topology, you can however create all sorts of patterns for scalability and fault-tolerance.
-Some of the 'worker' and 'store' actions shown require you coding or use community submitted modules.
+Above shows how the message (your data) is processed using the default topology, you can however create all sorts of patterns for scalability and fault-tolerance.

 #### Your Data
 Could be nearly anything, like: json, syslog, access_log, web, jpeg, csv, msgpack, tail a file, arduino sensors, clickstream, twitter firehose, etc.